kagisearch/kagi-docs/docs/kagi/plans/ultimate-plan.md

 ## Discounted access to Kagi API services

-Perks of the Ultimate plan include discounted access to Universal Summarizer API (TBD) and other API services we publish in the future.
+Perks of the Ultimate plan include discounted access to the [Universal Summarizer API](../api/summarizer.md) and other API services we publish in the future.

 ## Annual Pricing Discount